OdessaR/android-runner/README.md

 ```

 ## Experiment Architecture
-The experiment itself is structured into three different major parts
+The experiment itself is structured into three different major parts:

 ### Data Mining
 Since the experiment is based on real-world JavaScript functions, the [Tranco List](https://tranco-list.eu/) is used as groundwork.
 Based on this, several steps are computed to extract only pure JavaScript functions.
 The result of this process are several JavaScript files which contain only pure JavaScript functions.